 Account for (v.): to take the responsibility for something.

 Accountability (principle): Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.

 Agreement: An agreed upon guideline, process or protocol designed to guide the flow of value.

 Alignment: The process of bringing the actions of all parts of an organization in line with the organization’s objectives.

-Backlog: A visible list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.
+Backlog: A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.

-Chosen Values: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
+Chosen Values: A set of principles a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.

-Circle: A self-governing and semi-autonomous group of equivalent people who collaborate to account for a domain.
+Circle: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.

 Complexity: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]

 Continuous Improvement (principle): Change incrementally to accommodate steady empirical learning.